staticwebexpert/affiliates-jekyll-theme/_posts/2018-12-31-learn-how-to-SEO-jekyll-website.md

 The Jekyll-SEO plugin is the best way to set all meta tags you need for SEO.
 Add a {% SEO %} Liquid tag in the <head>.
 Then in the page front matter add title and description.

+### Sitemap

+Sitemaps help search engines find content on your website.
+You can generate a sitemap using the Jekyll sitemap plugin.